 If you’re cranking out curls and kickbacks, but won’t go near the squat rack, you’re going to have a mass-building problem.
 Compound movements like squats, deadlifts, the bench press and overhead press recruit multiple muscle groups, and are what really stimulate growth.
 Suck up the thought of being uncomfortable and get it done.

 Try and stay awake for 24-hours and see how you feel the next day.
-Oh yeah, it would suck.
-Same goes for hitting it in the gym, if you’re spending hours and hours working out and not taking rest days, you’re going to wear yourself out.
+Yeah, it would suck.
+Same concept applies to hitting it in the gym, if you’re spending hours and hours working out and not taking rest days, you’re going to wear yourself out.
 Or worse, get hurt.